 Looming regulatory deadlines will increase pressure to quickly hire for these key positions.
 This means CIOs will need to develop a strategy for recruiting from traditional sources as well as exploring options for new talent migrating from other industries.

-Candidates will find opportunity in both start-ups and established organizations.
+Candidates will find opportunities in both start-ups and established organizations.
 A record of successful performance will assist IT professionals who wish to transition their skills into HIT.
-New training and certification programs will likely become popular to expand availability of qualified employees.
+New training and certification programs will likely become popular to expand the availability of qualified employees.

 Working with a staffing agency that has deep ties to the HIT industry can also be a strategic recruiting advantage.
 By unlocking access to hidden talent and passive job seekers, IT leaders will be able to maintain their competitive edge while keep focus on operational issues.